Disaster and Emergency Response: Psychology, Communication, Behaviour

 Disaster and Emergency Response: Research and Resources

 You can read our conclusions on some of the issues we have studied in the following articles below.
 You can also download resources created in our disaster projects, including full-text PDF articles, bibliographies in text and EndNote formats, and survey items we have used in our research.

-Here’s a selection of articles we have written on disaster management, psychology, communication and behaviour.
+Here’s a selection of articles we have written on disaster management, disaster resilience and disaster psychology.

 - Panic in Disasters: Prevalence and Causes

 - Caveats for Research on Psychological Responses to CBRN Disasters

 - Health and Stress Reactions of First Responders